 And the big bonus, no art training required!
-Everyone can do this with just a little practice!
+Everyone can make spray paint art with just a little practice!

-In a week or two I will share a more complicated painting, you can see small portions of it above, and throughout.
-But to start, let”s make a warm-up painting in just 5 minutes using only a few colors, how’s that?
+In a week or two I will share a more complicated spray painting, you can see small portions of it above, and throughout.

 - 3M Mask 5201 – this mask is under $20 but works great, I can’t even smell the paint.
 If you plan to do a lot of spray painting or other types of finishing, it’s very important to use a mask!!

 - Spray paints: I used Rust-Oleum Painter’s Touch, and Metallic Blue which is widely available.
 In this painting I used black, white, yellow, pink, orange, and metallic blue, but you can pick any colors, such as green and purple, which we will use in the next one!